smithlabcode/ribotricer/README.rst

    r-rsqlite r-devtools r-optparse bioconductor-biocinstaller bioconductor-annotationdbi \
    bioconductor-geometadb bioconductor-geoquery

 We also have the following two dependencies for processing SRA datasets:

 #. `aspera connect`_ : For allowing '.fasp' downloads from SRA

-#. `SRAdb' : For fetching all experiments of a SRA project with the associated metadata
+#. `SRAdb`_ : For fetching all experiments of a SRA project with the associated metadata

 Since there is currently bug with bioconductor-sradb, we will install it from github